-- For the biscuits: In a food processor (or in a large mixing bowl with a pastry cutter), pulse the flour, baking powder, salt, and butter.
+- In a food processor (or in a large mixing bowl with a pastry cutter), pulse the flour, baking powder, salt, and butter.
 Add the cheese, bacon, and buttermilk and pulse until combined (or do this in a bowl with a fork).
-Spoon biscuits onto a baking sheet making 6 large or 8 medium biscuits.
-Sprinkle Old Bay Seasoning generously over the tops.
-Bake 15-17 minutes until golden brown and toasty.
+Spoon biscuits onto a baking sheet making 8 biscuits.
+Sprinkle seafood seasoning over the tops.
+Bake 10-15 minutes until golden brown and toasty.
 Remove from the oven and set aside.

-- For the shrimp gravy: Toss the shrimp in 1 T olive oil.
-Season with a good pinch each of salt, pepper, and Old Bay.
+- Toss the shrimp in 1 T olive oil.
+Season with a good pinch each of salt, pepper, and seafood seasoning.
 Set aside.